design agency

 88.jpg

-Beyond deciding what you’ll do for your clients, you need to figure out how you’ll do it — this is something I wish I would have focused on more when I first started my design agency.
-A few things to consider:
+Beyond deciding what you’ll do for your clients, you need to figure out how you’ll do it.
+I wish I’d prioritized my workflows more when starting out as it would have made my agency faster, more efficient, and much more reactive.

-• How will you communicate with clients in the interim — email, Slack, phone?
+• How will you communicate with clients in the interim — email, Slack, or phone?

 • How will clients pay (card, check, direct deposit, etc.) and how will you invoice them — will they pay a portion up front and the rest upon completion, or pay a weekly retainer?

-• Tip: Holding off on giving the final files to a client until they’ve paid you in full has really worked well for me!
+• Top tip: Holding off on giving the final files to a client until they’ve paid you in full can really speed up the payment process!

 • What exact services and deliverables will clients receive?
 They should never be surprised by how much you’re billing them or what they’re getting in return.